-The EOC has fulfilled more than 50 resource requests for the community.
+The EOC has fulfilled nearly 70 resource requests for the community.
 This includes the delivery of protective equipment to several critical island organizations such as Bainbridge Pediatrics, Bainbridge Island Senior Living, Virginia Mason, and more.

 The EOC has also provided supplies to Helpline House, Community Pharmacy, grocery stores, convenience stores, and other businesses throughout the island that remain open to provide essential services.
 Many of the current community requests are for hand sanitizer to protect staff and volunteers.

 On Monday, March 9, the City issued a Proclamation of Local Emergency in response to the Kitsap Public Health District’s March 8 confirmation of the county’s first positive COVID-19 case on Bainbridge Island.
 The proclamation allows the City to use all resources necessary to prepare for and respond to an outbreak, to adjust City policies and operations if needed, and to access state or federal funds and other resources related to emergency response.
 Read the proclamation here.

 - Read City Manager Morgan Smith’s weekly updates here.